grahamking/hatcog/README.md

 ## Run

-Run `hjoin <channel>` e.g. hjoin test.
+Run `hjoin <network.channel>` e.g. hjoin freenode.test.
 There is no hash in front of the channel name.
+If your channel starts with two hashes, use one and backslash escape it.

 To start a private conversation: `hjoin -private=<nick>`.